 India’s exports of fresh fruits and vegetables to USA stood at 3,018 MT valuing 8.61 million USD in 2019-20 as against 2,541 MT valuing 7.97 million USD in 2018-19.
 Fresh mango exports alone constituted 1,095 MT at 4.35 million USD (Source: APEDA).
-However, Covid-19 affected the mango exports to US since USDA inspector could not visit India for pre-clearance, as part of phytosanitary procedures.
-Besides mango, other significant fruits and vegetables export to USA include Pomegranate, Onion, Garlic & Fresh Turmeric which are covered under the FSMA Produce Safety Rule.
+However, Covid-19 affected the mango exports to US since USDA inspector could not visit India for pre-clearance as part of phytosanitary procedures.
+Besides mango, other significant fruit and vegetable exports to USA include Pomegranate, Onion, Garlics & Fresh Turmeric which are also covered under the FSMA Produce Safety Rule.

-Based on the feedback from stakeholders, FDA may simplify the water requirements.
-They have already deferred the compliance enforcement for water by an additional two years from the original date.
-FDA has given provisions for permitting requests for variances from one or more of the PSR requirements, wherein a foreign country may determine if the variance is necessary, considering local growing conditions as well as the procedures and practices to be followed under the variance are reasonably likely to ensure that the produce is not adulterated and provides the same level of public health protection.
+In Dec 2021, FDA has proposed revisions to water requirements and recognizing that the current agricultural water compliance dates for covered produce other than sprouts under the PSR are set to begin in January 2022, FDA intends to exercise enforcement discretion for those agricultural water requirements while pursuing to extend the compliance dates for all the agricultural water requirements in the PSR.
+FDA has given provisions for permitting requests for variances from one or more of the PSR requirements, wherein foreign country may determine that the variance is necessary considering local growing conditions and the procedures and practices to be followed under the variance are reasonably likely to ensure that the produce is not adulterated and provides the same level of public health protection.
 Such requests for variances must be submitted to FDA through a petition.

-In addition to the above, PSR has requirements for documenting- (i) personnel qualifications and trainings for various operations and (ii) operations related to equipment, tools, buildings, and sanitation used for harvesting, packing, or holding activities.
+In addition to above, PSR also has requirements for documenting (i) personnel qualifications and trainings for various operations and (ii) operations related to equipment, tools, buildings, and sanitation used for harvesting, packing, or holding activities.

-FSVP importers requirements Under the FSVP rule, the FSVP importer in the US will be accountable for verifying that their Indian or foreign suppliers of fresh fruits and vegetables, covered under PSR, are producing food in a manner that provides the same level of protection as produced domestically, in accordance with regulation.
-FDA began routine inspections of large farms subject to the PSR, including large produce farms in other countries, in 2019.
-It also began Foreign Supplier Verification Programs (FSVP) inspections of importers of produce from large farms in other countries, in 2019.
-It also began Foreign Supplier Verification Programs (FSVP) inspections of importers of produce from large farms in other countries, in the fall of 2019.
-Indian growers and exporters of fresh fruits and vegetables need to adopt the GAPs measures & processes, which minimize the risks of contamination and develop good documentation system, as per PSR requirements.
+Indian growers and exporters of fresh fruits and vegetables need to adopt the GAPs, measures & processes that minimize the risks of contamination and develop good documentation system as per PSR requirements.
 It is also important for exporting firms/ farms to invest in training their farm supervisors on the requirements of PSR.
-The PSR mandates that at least one supervisor or responsible person on a covered farm must have successfully completed food safety training, at least equivalent to that received under the standardized curriculum recognized as adequate by FDA.
+The PSR requires that “at least one supervisor or responsible person on a covered farm must have successfully completed food safety training at least equivalent to that received under the standardized curriculum recognized as adequate by FDA.
 The Produce Safety Alliance curriculum is recognized as one way to satisfy this training requirement.

 Connect with Authors at: E-mail lifesciences@Sathguru.com